TagboClaudia/traveltide/README.md

 4. **Reports:**
    - Access the reports and visualizations in the `reports/` directory.
+   - Presentation and Executive Summary are in the `reports/docs` directory

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.